Biography

 Emigrating to Lithuania

-I studied and then worked in London, developing identities and websites for music and films during the dotcom boom — but when I discovered Vilnius in 2004, I decided to live there instead.
+I studied and then worked in London, developing artwork for music and films during the dotcom boom — but when I discovered Vilnius in 2004, I decided to live there instead.
 You're welcome to visit and I'll be happy to show you why I never looked back.

 Getting elected